GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/private-aggregation/implementation/index.md

 `sharedStorage`).

 Shared Storage has a capacity limit per origin, with each entry limited to a maximum number of characters.
-If the limit is reached, no further inputs will be stored.
+If the limit is reached, no further inputs are stored.
 The data storage limits are outlined in the [Shared Storage explainer](https://github.com/WICG/shared-storage#data-storage-limits).